 Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and Directors and any person or entity who owns more than ten percent of a registered class of our Common Stock or other equity securities to file with the SEC certain reports of ownership and changes in ownership of our securities.
 We prepare Section 16(a) forms on behalf of our executive officers and Directors based on the information provided by them.
-Based solely on a review of copies of reports available to us and representations made to us that no other reports were required, our Directors, executive officers and beneficial owners of greater than 10% of our Common Stock complied with all applicable Section 16(a) filing requirements during the year 2013, except that (a) Form 4/A's reporting the vesting of performance based awards on February 27, 2013 for Michael Brown, Kevin Caponecchi, Rick Weller, Juan Bianchi and Jeffrey Newman were filed late on July 3, 2013, (b) for Nikos Fountas, a Form 4 reporting the vesting of restricted stock units on February 23, 2013 was filed late on March 1, 2013, and a separate Form 4/A amending the number of stock options granted and reporting a grant of restricted stock units made on December 14, 2011 was filed on March 27, 2013, (c) a Form 4 filed on December 12, 2013 adjusted the number of shares held to reflect shares sold prior to calendar year 2010 for Mr. Caponecchi, and (d) a Form 4 reporting the sale of shares from a family trust on October 31, 2013 for Mr. Brown was filed late on November 6, 2013.
+Based solely on a review of copies of reports available to us and representations made to us that no other reports were required, our Directors, executive officers and beneficial owners of greater than 10% of our Common Stock complied with all applicable Section 16(a) filing requirements during the year 2014, except that (a) a Form 4 filed on May 5, 2014 adjusted the number of shares held to reflect shares previously transferred pursuant to a legal decree for Jeannine Strandjord, (b) a Form 4 filed on May 23, 2014 adjusted the number of shares held to reflect shares sold in 2005 for Andrzej Olechowski, (c) a Form 4 reporting the sale of shares on April 27, 2005 and the gifting of shares on March 23, 2006, December 26, 2007, December 12, 2012 and November 20, 2013 for Michael Brown was filed late on June 5, 2014, and (d) a Form 3 reporting the initial beneficial ownership of securities for Mark Callegari upon his appointment as a Director on September 17, 2014 was filed late on October 1, 2014, a Form 4 reporting the grant of restricted stock and shares withheld for taxes on September 17, 2014 was filed late on October 1, 2014 and a Form 4/A amending the number of shares withheld for taxes on September 17, 2014 was filed on March 6, 2015.